-Below stats from MVA for year to date comparison over 2018 to 2019 – over the period 1 January till 24 November (thus excluding the festive season of 2018):
+Below stats from the Motor Vehicle Accident Fund for year to date comparison over 2019 to 2020 – over the period 1 January until 22 November:

 Namibia has seen thousands of innocent lives lost on our roads over the past years – a reality that has placed this country as one of the nations with the highest road accident- and fatality rates.
-Reckless behavior has been identified as one of the major contributors to this unfortunate reality.
+Reckless behaviour and driving under the influence have been identified as major contributors to this unfortunate reality.

-For more than a decade – since 2006, NBL has committed itself to support local road safety campaigns, and promote responsible behavior among motorists.
-With the irresponsible and life-threatening act of driving under the influence of alcohol being one of the contributors to local road accidents and fatalities, and has proven to be a great concern in Namibia, NBL – as a leader in the Namibian alcohol and non-alcoholic beverages industry – has committed itself to the forefront of addressing this social threat.
+For more than a decade – since 2006, NBL has committed itself to support local road safety campaigns and promote responsible behaviour among road users.
+With the irresponsible and life-threatening act of driving under the influence of alcohol being one of the contributors to local road accidents and fatalities, NBL – as a leader in the Namibian alcohol and non-alcoholic beverages industry – has committed itself to the forefront of addressing this social threat.

-Since our very first donation of 10 breathalyzers in 2006 to the Namibian Police (NAMPOL), we have continued to support local endeavors and efforts to curb this sad reality, and to bring down the number of road accidents.
-We have been a proud and passionate supporter and promoter of safer and responsible road usage year in year out, and will continue to support government and other stakeholders in the fight against this unnecessary and unwanted reality.
+Since our very first donation of 10 breathalysers in 2006 to the Namibian Police (NAMPOL), we have continued to support local efforts to curb road accidents.
+We have been a proud, passionate and relentless supporter and promoter of safer and responsible road usage, and will continue to support government and other stakeholders in the fight against unsafe road behaviour.

-Our DON’T DRINK & DRIVE and ENJOY RESPONSIBILITY campaigns over the past years were but a part of our contributions to this fight.
-Further initiatives by NBL also include our DRINKiQ Program which has seen thousands of Namibians educated on the repercussions of alcohol abuse, and also empowered to make better decisions when consuming alcohol.
+Our DON’T DRINK & DRIVE and ENJOY RESPONSIBLY campaigns over the past years were but a part of our contributions to this fight.
+Further initiatives by NBL also include our DRINKiQ Programme which has seen thousands of Namibians educated on the repercussions of alcohol abuse, and also empowered to make better decisions when consuming alcohol.